Keep Getting the Lead Out – It's the Law!

 - Spread the word.
 Tell other anglers about the problem with lead.

 - Dispose of old lead sinkers and jigs properly.
-Drop-off locations include all N.H.
-Fish and Game offices and hatcheries (see list below).
+Drop-off locations include all NH Fish and Game offices (see list below).

 Anglers can safely dispose of their old lead sinkers and jigs at:

-- All Fish and Game regional offices (Concord, Durham, Keene, Lancaster, and New Hampton) and state fish hatcheries (Berlin, Milford, New Hampton, New Durham, Twin Mountain and Warren).
+- All Fish and Game regional offices (Concord, Durham, Keene, Lancaster, and New Hampton).

-- The Loon Preservation Committee's visitor center on Lee's Mills Road in Moultonborough.
+- The Loon Preservation Committee's visitor center at 183 Lee’s Mill Road in Moultonborough.
 Visit www.loon.org.